PauWol/PicoCore/docs/index.md

 ## Versioning & Legacy Notes

-> ⚠️ **Legacy — PicoCore V1**
+!!! warning "Legacy — PicoCore V1"

-> PicoCore V1 is preserved for historical and reference purposes only.
+    PicoCore V1 is preserved for historical and reference purposes only.
 It contained architectural issues that led to the V2 rewrite.
 Do **not** use it in new projects.
 See the releases page for `v1.*-legacy` archives and migration notes.

 Recommended `.version` content (single-line):